ChrstphrHll/npc_gen/students/Halja Dwyer.md

 # Halja Dwyer
 ---
 ### Description
-- Tiefling Fighter from Aldercrown Empire
+- Tiefling Fighter from Magmus Centerhold
 - 1st year Exploration student in Alderden
-- shoulder length curly grey hair that's plain, Spring Green eyes, and Pale Blue skin
+- shoulder length curly grey hair that's wild, Spring Green eyes, and Pale Blue skin
 - Is Iconoclastic and Stingy, and has Prosperity as their ideal

 ### Organizations